 The easiest way to check for iron is to see if you have the characteristic orange staining in your bathroom sink or tub.
-Iron is notorious for leaving stains on anything it lingers on, with the toilet tank being one of the worst places for staining.
+Iron is notorious for leaving stains on anything it touches.
+The toilet tank is one of the worst places for staining.

 Iron leaves a metallic taste

-✔️ Methods for Removing Iron from Well Water
+✔️ What Are Iron Filters & Methods for Removing Iron from Well Water

-Water softeners only work for low concentrations of iron, when most of the iron is soluble (ferrous iron).
-Though ion exchange is a highly effective method of swapping out hard water minerals for sodium ions, it’s not quite as thorough with iron ions.
-That’s why it’s common to see water softener iron removal systems combined with the best iron filters for well water, to remove the highest PPM of iron possible.
+The water softening ion exchange process is a highly effective method of swapping out hard water minerals for sodium ions, using salt from the brine tank as a catalyst.
+However, it’s not quite as capable of iron reduction.
+That’s why it’s common to see water softener iron reduction systems combined with the best iron filters for well water, to remove the highest quantity of iron possible.

-When you buy a water softener that removes iron, it will also remove calcium and magnesium, but no other contaminant unless it’s combined with an additional filter.
-Some water softeners come with a sediment filter, for example, which removes larger contaminants like dirt particles, which are commonly found in well water.
+The prominent role of a water softener is to remove calcium and magnesium.
+Some water softeners come with a sediment filter, which removes larger contaminants like dirt particles, which are commonly found in well water.

 Whole House Filters